London to Venice 2024

 This was a day of two halves.
 Overall, the combination of distance, climbing and heat made it a hard day.
 The day started with a bewildering choise of teabags at the JUFA hotel breakfast.

 The first half of the journey was largely following the Rhine with a gently rising gradient.
 Navigation out of Bregenz was a simple matter of following "CH" marked on the cycle path.
 One hazard while cycling along the west side of the river was cycling thorugh swarms of small insects which had drifted off the river in the light easterly breeze.
 Keep mouth shut unless extra protein needed!
 There was a good variety of scenery.
 The route crossed over to the Lichenstein side of the river for a few miles.
 If nothing else this added another country to those visited but it was also free of the little insects.
 The van was waiting at a road junction and I took the opportunity to ensure that all my water bottles were full.
 At one point there was a temporary diversion onto a gravel path closer to the river.
 The ramp down to that path had a loose gravel surface which was a little challenging.
-By 11:30am the temperature was over 30C.
+By 11:30am the shade temperature was over 30C and remained there until mid afternoon.
+It was hotter in the sun.

 At 48.5 miles, we parted company with the route I had cycled in 2023 on day 2 of the Rhine trip and started to climb towards Davos.
 At first the gradient was modest and the route passed through a narrow gorge on the old main road (the traffic now uses an adjacent tunnel) but progressively became steeper.
 Some of the journey was on good cycle paths and some was on less busy roads.
 By mid-afternoon my supply of water was diminishing and I topped up my bottles with a 1.5 litre bottle from a shop.
 There were several roadside water troughs.
 While I didn't trust these for drinking water, I used them to soak my cycling cap which kept my head a bit cooler for a while.
 At one point I stopped on a steep section of cycle path to photograph a small waterfall but couldn't get moving again as my front wheel was lifting off the ground and I had to push the bike a short distance to flatter ground.

-Altogether I got through sufficient water to use five electrolyte tablets.
-The only positive aspect of the day's hill climbing to Davos at about 1,600m altitude was that it meant less climbing the next day to the highest point on the trip.
+Altogether I got through sufficient water to use five electrolyte tablets which was a clear personal record).
+The last was in a bottle of water after arrival as I have discovered that if I don't keep my electrolytes topped up then I can suffer cramp in the night.
+The only positive aspect of the day's climbing to Davos at about 1,600m altitude was that it meant less climbing the next day to the highest point on the trip.

 The hotel had an interesting bike rack where the bikes are parked by hitching the nose of the saddle over a steel rail.
-With bikes hung both ways round it's very space efficient and tyre width (sometimes a problem with slot-in bike racks) is irrelevant and there's no risk of bending wheels or disc brake rotors.
+This very space efficient with bikes hung both ways round and tyre width (sometimes a problem with slot-in bike racks) is irrelevant and there's no risk of bending wheels or disc brake rotors.

 Day 13: Davos to Le Prese